certara/pyDarwin/docs/Glossary.rst

 **Integer representation:** The integer representation of a given model is what is used to construct the control file.
 Specifically, the integer representation is a string of integers, with each integer specifying which :ref:`token set<token set>` is to be substituted into the :ref:`template<template>`.
 For example, an integer string of [0,1,2] would substitute the
-0th token set in the the template for the first :ref:`token group<token group>`, the 1st token set for the 2nd token group and the 3rd token set for the 3rd token group.
+0th token set in the template for the first :ref:`token group<token group>`, the 1st token set for the 2nd token group and the 3rd token set for the 3rd token group.
 The integer representation is managed internally by ``pyDarwin``, and in the case of :ref:`Genetic algorithm<GA>`, derived from the :ref:`full binary<full binary>` representation.